mikependon/RepoDB.NET/codes/propertyhandler.md

 <h5 class="center code-title">Property Handler</h5>

-Customize the column transformations in and out from your database via property handlers.
+Customize the column transformations in/out from your database with property handlers.
 [Learn more](/feature/propertyhandlers)

 ```csharp
 public class Customer